ericmasiello/react-redux-presentation/slides.md

 3. Redux: Actions, Reducers
 4. Middleware as Dev Tools
 5. Presentational vs. Container Components
-6. Middleware for Async Actions
+6. Middleware for Async Actions with `redux-thunk`

-7. Async Redux with `redux-thunk`
-8. Selectors with `reselect`
+7. Selectors with `reselect`

 ---